 Seyfried is the author of the influential 2012 book Cancer as a Metabolic Disease.
-In that book, as well as in recent research papers, he sets out evidence that cancer is a disturbance of cellular energy metabolism, particularly linked to abnormalities in the structure and function of the mitochondria.5
+In that book, as well as in recent research papers, he sets out evidence that cancer is a disturbance of cellular energy metabolism, particularly linked to abnormalities in the structure and function of the mitochondria.7

 Now his lab, specifically with research associate Dr. Angela Poff, is investigating the role of nutritional ketosis as an adjuvant in cancer therapy.
-Dr. Poff’s video about exploiting cancer metabolism using ketosis is a popular video on the Diet Doctor site.7
+Dr. Poff’s video about exploiting cancer metabolism using ketosis is a popular video on the Diet Doctor site.

-Stories of controlling brain cancer with keto
+Stories of controlling brain cancer with keto11

 In a compelling video, Adam says the diet is not always easy as a teenager, especially when out with friends.
 “When I realized I was not going to be able to eat some of my favourite foods like pizza and candy, I was a little sad.
 But I thought, it’s going to help me live.”

-When asked what he would say to families dealing with GBM, Brad Sorenson said, “I am really hesitant to act as the role of a doctor.
+When asked what he would say to families dealing with GBM, Brad Sorenson said, “I am really hesitant to act in the role of a doctor.
 I am concerned that I could add to a stressful situation.
 I don’t want to give them false hope.”

-“I do not believe the diet alone is a game changer but I do believe it helps improve the potency and efficacy of other cancer treatments,” says Brad.
+“I do not believe the diet alone is a game changer, but I do believe it helps improve the potency and efficacy of other cancer treatments,” says Brad.
 “I am very aware that Adam’s story is anecdotal.
 But I am totally confident that if we had gone with the standard of care, Adam would not be alive today.”